The Valley of the Giants (1919 film)

+Synopsis

+Wallace Reid stars in this Peter B. Kyne story set in the Northwoods.
+Kyne's stories were quite popular in the silent era along with Rex Beach, Jack London, Bret Hart and others.
+Reid had visited Northwoods stories before such as in 1917's Big Timber.

 Cast

 Location

 The film was shot on locations in Humboldt County, California.

 Preservation

 This film was presumed lost for 90 years until 2010 when a print was returned to the United States from Russia's Gosfilmofond archive.
 Flash titles were in the Russian language.
 In 2022 Edward Lorusso translated the Russian titles and produced the film for DVD release with a new music score by David Drazin.